Steven R. Nelson Native Educator Scholarship

 - Demonstrate substantial progress toward the fulfillment of the graduate degree requirements

 - Maintain enrollment status during the academic year

-- Apply each year to request continued scholarship support until graduation (not to exceed three years)
+- Apply each year to request continued scholarship support until graduation (not to exceed two years)

 For further information please email Gloria Cruz.